Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

+In some instances, it can be helpful to compress data to discrete latent representations \cite{bowman2016generating, kaiser2018fast}, however, gradients through discrete sampling procedures are ill-defined.
+The Gumbel-Softmax/Concrete distribution is a differentiable continuous approximation of a categorical distribution containing a temperature coefficient that converges to a discrete distribution in the limit \cite{jang2017categorical, maddison2017concrete}.

-By interpreting VAEs as regularised autoencoders, it is natural to apply less strict regularisation to the latent space during training then subsequently train a density estimator on this space, thus obtaining a more complex prior \cite{ghosh2020variational}.
-Vector Quantized-Variational Autoencoders (VQ-VAE) \cite{VanDenOord2017NeuralDiscreteRepresentation, ramesh2021zeroshot} achieve this by training an autoencoder with a discrete latent space, then training a powerful autoregressive model (see Section \ref{sec:autoregressive}) on the latent space.
-This is achieved by defining a codebook of latent vectors; the encoder's outputs are compared to these codes and set to the code they are closest to.
-There is no gradient defined for this discretisation process, however.
-Instead, gradients are passed `straight through' from the input to the decoder to the output of the encoder \cite{Bengio2013EstimatingPropagatingGradients}, allowing useful information to be passed through.
-Meanwhile, latent vectors in the codebook are moved closer to the encoder's outputs.
-This approach has been extended to use a hierarchy of codes, allowing much larger images to be modelled \cite{Razavi2019GeneratingDiverseHighFidelity}.
-When data of dimension $d$ lies on a sub-manifold of dimension $r$ and $r<d$ then global VAE optimums exist that do not recover the data distribution, however, when $r=d$, global optimums do recover the data distribution; as such, 2 stage VAEs that first map data to latents of dimension $r$ then use a second VAE to correct the learned density are able to better capture the data \cite{dai2019diagnosing}.
+Alternatively, it has been argued that simple Gaussian priors are not a hindrance.
+When the data of dimension $d$ lies on a sub-manifold of dimension $r$ and $r<d$ then global VAE optimum exist that do no recover the data distribution, however, when $r=d$, global optimums do recover the data distribution; as such, 2 stage VAEs that first map data to latents of dimension $r$ then use a second VAE to correct the learned density can better capture the data \cite{dai2019diagnosing}.